What is Rotary?

 What is the club’s dues structure?
 Financial expectations?

-Dues are billed quarterly and kept to a minimum for affordability, currently $60 per quarter.
-The only significant expense is the weekly meal that ranges from $10-12.
+Dues are billed quarterly and kept to a minimum for affordability.
 There are optional foundation donations that can be included in your dues to the local Benton County Foundation or the Rotary International Foundation.
 Participation in Rotary International leads to a Paul Harris Fellowship for the member.

 Is my family allowed to participate in club activities?